-- County administration will report to Council on implementation of the MDP and the performance indicators on an annual basis. - Administration will develop performance measures as needed to monitor the implementation of the MDP. - Changes and additions to the implementation program and performance measures shall occur as required and directed by Council and are not to be considered as amendments to the MDP. - A comprehensive review of the MDP shall be undertaken every five years in order to consider administrative updates, emerging trends, implementation progress, and policy gaps. - At the discretion of Council, the County shall permit developer-funded area structure plans and conceptual schemes that incorporate public and stakeholder engagement and require Administration and Council approval. - The County will monitor and report to Council f) annually on the rate of development within area structure plans and conceptual plans, including the number of new dwellings, and dwelling types. - When creating or amending area structure plans and area redevelopment plans, the County shall include a condition requiring municipal review of the plans after 10 years, and a review after 5 years if sufficient development has not been undertaken after 5 years of the plan's approval.
+- a) Before any Actions identified in Table 02 are commenced, they shall have been brought before Council for approval with a report from Administration on the item, including assessment of budget impacts on the County. - b) County administration will report to Council on implementation of the MDP and the performance indicators on an annual basis. - c) Administration will develop performance measures as needed to monitor the implementation of the MDP. - d) Changes and additions to the implementation program and performance measures shall occur as required and directed by Council and are not to be considered as amendments to the MDP.

+- A comprehensive review of the MDP shall be undertaken every five years in order to consider administrative updates, emerging trends, implementation progress, and policy gaps. - At the discretion of Council, the County shall permit developer-funded area structure plans and conceptual schemes that incorporate public and stakeholder engagement and require Administration and Council approval. - The County willshould monitor and report to Council annually on the rate of development within area structure plans and conceptual plans, including the number of new dwellings, and dwelling types. - When creating or amending area structure plans and area redevelopment plans, the County shall include a condition policy requiring municipal review of the plans after 10 years, and a review after 5 years if sufficient development has not been undertaken after 5 years of the plan's approval.